About

 In 2018, I launched my collection of animated stickers as a Verified Artist on the GIPHY platform.
 My stickers (that can be used on platforms such as Instagram, TikTok and Snapchat) have amassed over 10 billion views, enabling my environmental, climate justice-related and sustainable fashion messages to reach a global audience.

-Since 2019, I have also had experience as part of non-violent-direct-action through the likes of Extinction Rebellion, Green New Deal Rising, Stop Cambo and more, calling on governments and big industries to take drastic climate action.
+Since 2019, I have also had experience as part of non-violent-direct-action through the likes of Extinction Rebellion, Green New Deal Rising, Stop Cambo and more, calling on governments and polluting industries to take drastic climate action.

 My work has been recognised by the likes of The Washington Post, Ad Age, Teen Vogue, The Guardian, Stylist Magazine, DAZED, i-D, Glamour and BBC Politics.
-I have also contributed as a writer, to online publications such as Eco Age.

 My former blog ‘Tolly Dolly Posh’ is now an open archive of my past work and writing.